-A further breakdown of net operating expenses can be seen in note 4.
+1 A further breakdown of net operating expenses can be seen in note 4.

-As a percentage of net earned premium, brokerage costs are approximately 20% (2019: 28%).
+As a percentage of net earned premium, brokerage costs are approximately 15% (2019: 14%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
-Administrative expenses comprise primarily an overrider commission charged by the host syndicate.
-Brokerage costs increased during 2020 as the book grew substantially and mix of market facilities written developed.
-Our expectation is for brokerage costs as a percentage of written premium to be reduced in 2021 as the syndicate benefit from higher premium volumes, lower facility fees and more diversified facilities.
-Administrative expenses as a percentage of premium also decreased during the year from efficiencies with the increased premium growth.
+Administrative expenses comprise primarily an overrider commission charged by the host syndicates.
 The expense ratio of an insurance provider is a measure of the net operating expenses to net earned premium.
-The expense ratio for 2020 is 25% (2019: 35%).
+The expense ratio for 2020 is 25% (2019: 24%).